ForkBoxVM/forkbox/README.md

 Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process.

 ## License

+this is from the original virtualbox repo, some law stuff or something...

 The correct copyright notice format for both documentation and software is